fattorib/lm-evaluation-harness/README.md

     --tasks lambada_openai,hellaswag
 ```

-And if you want to verify the data integrity of the tasks you're performing in addition to running the tasks themselves, you can use the `--check_integrity` flag:
+And if you want to verify the data integrity of the tasks youre performing in addition to running the tasks themselves, you can use the `--check_integrity` flag:

 ```bash
 python main.py \